 It took me long (more than a year in fact) to come up with the recipe.
 I was trying to find the recipe for a long however, I was confused.
 Even in Bangladesh, there are different types of recipe that exists for Kalo Bhuna at least according to the materials available on the internet.
 Some make it with Soy sauce while authentically no sauce is being used in making this delicacy.

 Kala Bhuna, the recipe search!

-I have contacted a few people while searching the recipe which includes Pritha Sen, Nayana Afroz and my Mother-in-law.
-Pritha di was not able to share the recipe as she is having an NDA however, she shared a very important technical note; “the trick is in bhunoying the meat!
-The more proper the bhuno part; merrier is the “Kalo Rong”.
+I have contacted a few people while searching for the recipe Pritha Sen, Nayana Afroz, and my Mother-in-law.
+Pritha di was not able to share the recipe as she is having an NDA however, she shared a very important technical note; "the trick is in bhunoying the meat!
+The more proper the bhuno part; the merrier the "Kalo Rong".
 Nayana di, on the other hand, was shifting her abode when I contacted her and she also was not able to help me as well.

 This was when I contacted my Mother-in-law and she came up with some very useful input!
 Maa though is not a Bangal however, she is an amazing cook and quite knowledgeable when it comes to Bengali Muslim cuisine.
 Maa taught me several delicacies over the years directly (Whenever I visit my in-laws I follow the way she cooks) or indirectly through Mehebub.
 I am thankful to her for that.